Identification of Noninvasive Biomarkers of Necrotizing Enterocolitis in Extremely Preterm Infants

 Program of Research

-Leanne Nantais-Smith Ph.D., RN, NNP-BC, College of Nursing Associate Clinical Professor at Wayne State University, has focused her research on identification of noninvasive biomarker to diagnose and validate recovery from necrotizing enterocolitis (NEC), an inflammatory bowel disease in extremely preterm infants.
+Leanne Nantais-Smith Ph.D., RN, NNP-BC, College of Nursing Associate Clinical Professor, has focused her research on identification of noninvasive biomarkers to diagnose and validate recovery from necrotizing enterocolitis (NEC), an inflammatory bowel disease in extremely preterm infants.
 Identification of these markers will improve management of infants with NEC and improve outcomes.
-Her pilot study, which was funded by the Ada Jacox Research Award and the College of Nursing Research Award, focused on the feasibility of measuring specific noninvasive biomarkers in small urine and stool samples collected at time of NEC diagnosis.
-Phase II of the NEC Biomarker study will focus on multi-center prospective noninvasive sample collection from extremely preterm infants for investigation of biomarkers for diagnosis and the recovery phase of NEC.
+In an earlier pilot study, Supported by the Office of Health Research Ada Jacox Research Award, explored the feasibility of measuring specific noninvasive biomarkers in small urine and stool samples collected at time of NEC diagnosis.
+In phase II of the NEC Biomarker study, she intends to expand her biomarker work in a multi-center prospective noninvasive sample collected from extremely preterm infants with NEC.

 Current Research